mehty8/anti-social-app/README.md

    <img src="/video-list.png" alt="Video list">
    <p> </p>
    <p>
       This is the sent or received video list segment.
-In the frame on the left there is the username of the one that You got it from or You sent it to, after colon comes the name of the video.
-By tapping, You can watch them.
+In the frame, on the left side, there is the username of the user that You got the video from or You sent it to.
+After the colon comes the name of the video.
+By tapping on the frames, You can watch the videos.
 The videos are not downloaded to your phone, It is streamed from the cloud, therefore it might stutter.
    </p>
    <h2></h2>
 </div>